FabricMC/fabric/CONTRIBUTING.md

 Since Minecraft has two primary threads, the render and server threads, APIs dealing with shared state need to consider thread safety.
 This will usually require consideration on a case-by-case basis.

-- A cache shared between the render and the server threads may for example wish to use locking for unfrequent accesses, or otherwise a copy-on-write strategy to ensure lock-free reads and thread-safe writes.
+- A cache shared between the render and the server threads may for example wish to use locking for infrequent accesses, or otherwise a copy-on-write strategy to ensure lock-free reads and thread-safe writes.
 - Read-only access from multiple threads does not need synchronization.

 ## Documentation